Syed-A-Naqvi/leetcode/two_sum/README.md

 the problem:

-    given an array of numbers and a target, find a pair of numbers in the array that sum to the target.
+    given an array of numbers and a target, find a pair of numbers that sum to the target.

 ex: